OHIO-ECT/Active-Directory-1/README.md

 In server manager we can add "Roles" and "Features" to a server.
 Roles tend to be BIG things like DHCP Servers and DNS servers and AD Controllers.
 Features tend to be smaller things like .NET installation or telnet client installations.

 5. In the upper right select the *Manage* menu and then *Add Roles and Features*.
 Work through the GUI to add the "Active Directory Domain Services" Role.
-Don't add any features at this time.
+Don't add any OTHER features at this time.
 <br>

 6. As part of the Installation Progress the option to "Promote this server to a domain controller" will be presented.
 Click on it to start the wizard to configure the rest of the AD forest.